Infinidat/infinisdk/doc/typesystem.rst

 This document describes the API provided by the object abstraction layer.
 Its goal is to provide a programmatic layer for interacting with system objects and collections.

-Infinipy deals with logical objects reflected through the system API, called **system objects**, and represented as the :class:`.SystemObject` class.
+InfiniSDK deals with logical objects reflected through the system API, called **system objects**, and represented as the :class:`.SystemObject` class.
 Such logical object classes are implemented as Python classes, and are instantiated by typesystem layer when wrapping API calls to the system.

 Objects provide easy setters/getters for object attributes, as well as convenient wrappers for object creation and deletion (if supported).
 They also handle caching of attributes and other aspects of the reflection.